mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 Meta-programming is something we should avoid at all costs, instead of using abstractions that exist in the real-world and that we should only go looking for patiently.

-The search for such abstractions takes a much deeper understanding of the domain than what we came out to obtain, and in the face of the need to learn a new domain, programmers in general, due to laziness, we tend to invent gadgets and mechanisms instead of looking for them in the real world.
+The search for such abstractions takes a much deeper understanding of the domain than what we came out to obtain, and in the face of the need to learn a new domain, programmers in general, due to laziness, we tend to invent gadgets and mechanisms instead of looking for them in the real-world.

 * * *